Skip to main content

 ]

-response = await api_client.get_response(messages)
+response = await api_client.get_response(vision_messages)

 Extension Points